 The quest to measure food addiction

-Measuring a concept, or an entity, is crucial to understand it.
+Measuring a concept, or an entity, is crucial to fully understand it.

 It is not a surprise that scientists have tried to measure food addiction – either in terms of its brain correlates, or of behaviours.

 There are some questions that need to be answered: are the neurobiological correlates of food addictions similar to the ones of other addictions?
 Are these results found in humans as well as in animals?
 And are psychological and behavioural measures in humans able to identify food addiction and distinguish them from other phenomena?

 In the last article of this week we will discuss some approaches, and what was found by studies that adopted them.